-- In June 2015, the City Council appointed 14 resident volunteers to the Advisory Committee to evaluate the City's current and long term financial position.
+- In June 2015, the City Council appointed 14 resident volunteers to the Finance Advisory Committee to evaluate the City's current and long term financial position.

 - The City Council sought review and feedback from the Committee to address and mitigate recent fiscal decisions beyond the City's control, such as dissolution of redevelopment agencies and the projected sharp increase in police services costs.
 The Advisory Committee's 2016 Final Report described the impacts on the City as a "serious financial quandary."